seanmpuckett/sai/readme.md

 ### Usage Notes

-Required modules: SAI relies on PEGjs to compile its grammar, and lodash for some support routines.
+Required modules: SAI relies on PEGjs to compile its grammar.
 JS-beautify has been included to tidy up the generated Javascript.
 However, its use is completely optional.

 Parser compilation: The first time SAI runs, the *saigrammar.peg* language specification (2k lines) is compiled by PEGjs, which takes several seconds.
 The resulting Javascript parser (~19K lines) is saved as *saigrammar.cached*, which will be reused on subsequent runs if possible.